hrchu/mogilefs-docs/InstallHowTo.md

 bug hunting or interested, the latest code is on github: http://github.com/mogilefs/

+[Here](InstallFromCPAN) are some more details about installing mogilefs from CPAN, for reference.

 ### Installing Perl Module Dependencies ###

 As for Perl modules, you need (at least) Perlbal and Danga-Socket and any